Skip to main content

 • Webhook delivery is free

-Can I filter which changes trigger webhooks?
+Can I decide what changes trigger webhooks?

 What if I need to monitor thousands of companies?